stephenredfield/InstructorResources/GTAPreferences.md

 ## GTA Perspective

 The Grad Coordinator receives information from tenure track faculty about which graduate students are going to be TAs, RAs, or be without funding.
-Those who are given TA positions will automatically be in the prefernce system.
+Those who are given TA positions will automatically be in the preference system.
 Those without funding will also be in the system, but will be marked as **waitlist** or similar.

 ### GTAs with funding

 These are GTAs whose funding is already guaranteed, either out of department funding or through individual research groups.
 Since they're already guaranteed positions, these students will take preference when the Grad Coordinator assigns TAs to courses.

-### Unfunded Graduate Students seeking TA-ships.
+### Unfunded Graduate Students seeking TA-ships

 Generally 70-90 students apply for about 50-60 positions.
 These students know the best way to get a TA position is to have an instructor *prefer* them.
 These students may contact you to request a preference, at which point you might like to ask about their qualifications.
 That being said, entering a preference *for* a GTA in the system is not a guarantee due to the complexity of the assignment process and the need to account for PhD vs. MS, students close to graduation vs. new students, students making good academic progress vs. those who are stagnating, etc...